 JWU’s Denver Campus offers undergraduate business, hospitality and culinary arts programs.
-The Denver Campus also offers graduate MBA programs in business and hospitality.
+The Denver Campus also offers graduate MBA programs in business, hospitality, human resources management and nonprofit management.
 As one of the nation's top ten places for business and careers, the Denver metro area offers an exciting range of experiential education opportunities for JWU students including multinational corporations, sports event management, tourism, hospitality and business.

 For more information about the Denver Campus, contact

 7150 Montview Boulevard, Denver, CO 80220

 Located in the historic Park Hill neighborhood of Denver, the Denver Campus combines old-world charm with the latest technological resources, including stately turn-of-the-century buildings and newer academic buildings in a quiet park-like landscape.
 Students enjoy access to a variety of academic and laboratory classrooms, residence halls with private and semi-private bathrooms, and a recreation center featuring a dining center, gymnasium and fitness center.

 THE ACADEMIC CENTER at 1900 Olive Street houses academic classrooms, Alumni Hall, atrium, an auditorium, Center for Academic Support, College of Management's School of Business and School of Hospitality, Experiential Education & Career Services, faculty offices, Fashion Merchandising & Retailing, Information Technology, Legacy Hall, Library, Outtakes, Ricoh Printing & Mailing Services, Student Academic & Financial Services, University Event Center, and Wildcat Lounge.